 Gutierrez also represents Majid Khan, a Baltimore resident and citizen of Pakistan who was transferred from secret CIA detention to imprisonment at Guantanamo in September 2006.

-The men Gutierrez represents were subjected to "enhanced interrogation techniques," which Gutierrez said included prolonged sleep deprivation – in some cases lasting months – sensory deprivation and sensory overstimulation.
+Living in fear The men Gutierrez represents were subjected to "enhanced interrogation techniques," which Gutierrez said included prolonged sleep deprivation – in some cases lasting months – sensory deprivation and sensory overstimulation.
 Some were covered with hoods, goggles and earmuffs and left in the intense Cuban sun for hours, she said.
 Others were given thin uniforms, soaked with water and forced to stay in extremely cold, air-conditioned cells.
 The detainees were placed in cells with no light or with 24-hour lighting.

 "Most of the men live in constant fear of violence," she said.